pkalyan607/Ev_Market/README.md

 The mass adoption of electric vehicles (EVs) requires significant infrastructure and resources to support their widespread use.
 Here are some key components necessary for facilitating the mass adoption of EVs:

-Charging Infrastructure
+1.Charging Infrastructure

-Residential Charging
+2.Residential Charging

-Fast Charging Networks
+3.Fast Charging Networks

-Grid Upgrades and Management
+4.Grid Upgrades and Management

-Battery Recycling and Disposal
+5.Battery Recycling and Disposal

-Incentives and Policies
+6.Incentives and Policies

-Education and Awareness
+7.Education and Awareness